dinethsharanga/SimpleWeatherReporter/README.md

 # SimpleWeatherReporter

-The SimpleWeatherReporter is a web application that displays current weather infromation for Colombo.
+The SimpleWeatherReporter is a web application that displays current weather information for Colombo.

 ## Link to the app